 (a) The Group applies fair value model in measuring its buildings and freehold land.
-Buildings and freehold land of the Group were revalued in the financial year 2014 by CB Richard Ellis (Malaysia) Sdn.
-Bhd., an independent professional valuer.
+Buildings and freehold land of the Group were revalued in the financial year 2015 by Savills (Malaysia) Sdn.
+Bhd. (formerly known as CB Richard Ellis (Malaysia) Sdn.
+Bhd.), an independent professional valuer.

-The sales comparison method was adopted in arriving at the market value of the buildings and freehold land.
+The sale comparison method was adopted in arriving at the market value of the buildings and freehold land.

-The freehold and leasehold land, and buildings at valuation are categorised at Level 2 fair value.
+(b) The freehold land and buildings at valuation are categorised at Level 2 fair value.